 In the labyrinths under the Dome, there are many amazing examples of advanced technologies and artifacts guarded by automatic defense systems, traps and anomalies.
 In addition, the special field of the Dome doesn’t allow those who got inside to leave it.
 Dome research is carried out by CRONUS Corporation, an international organization founded by the governments of the world’s most influential powers.
 CRONUS is divided into five departments, called Wings, each of which reports to its own leader, has its own specialization and history.
 And it is one of the newcomers who went under the Dome that you have to turn in into Encased.

 The game didn’t become a world hit, but the fact that it was noticed and even noted in an endless series of games on the topic of post-apocalypse already demonstrates its atmosphere quite well.
 And it suggests that you should definitely pay attention to it.

-The role-playing graveyard caretaker simulator called Graveyard Keeper from the studio Lazy Bear Games was less noticeable.
-However, even though the game received mixed reviews from critics, everyone praised the graphics, character design, and the breadth of the gameplay with one voice – even though you are the caretaker, your activity is not limited to working in the cemetery.
+The role-playing graveyard caretaker simulator called Graveyard Keeper from the studio Lazy Bear Games was quite noticeable as well.
+Everyone praised the graphics, character design, and the breadth of the gameplay with one voice – even though you are the caretaker, your activity is not limited to working in the cemetery.